DevOps-Gilde/S3_Docs_GitHubActionsTerraform/README.md

 ## Prerequirements

-The only mandatory prerequisite is your own GitHub account.

 The following prerequisites are **ONLY REQUIRED** if you don't use in place browser editing:
 - Git Client: [download link](https://git-scm.com/download/)
 - Visual Studio Code: [download link](